 What should Sam do in his acceptance speech?
+Select all that apply.

-- ☐ a.
+- □ a.
 Acknowledge the assistance he received from his teammates - ☐ b.
-Proudly mention he expected to receive the award - c.
+Proudly mention he expected to receive the award - □ c.
 Mention how the project will benefit the company

 Think about your own attitude towards your school work.
 If you were to have the same attitude at your workplace, do you think you would be successful in your job?
 Explain.